 Some important items that don’t typically appear on an inspection include mold, meth labs, and Chinese drywall.
 These are extremely poisonous and potentially fatal, yet there may be no visible clues at all.

 What if My Landlord Won’t Allow A Property Inspection?

 Because this is a somewhat infrequent request, your landlord could be wary.
 Reassure them why you are doing it.
 If they still refuse, you should seriously question going through with the rental process.

 It can be a minefield in the renters’ world today, which is why smart renters need to complete as much of their due diligence as possible.
 This includes checking into the solvency of the owner and manager.
 Are they paying the mortgage, taxes, and maintenance, or are they at risk of falling into foreclosure?
 What about any associations involved?
 Is the condo or homeowners association solvent?
 Do they have enough operating capital and reserves to keep up the services and maintenance you expect?
 Much of this information can be found in public records if they won’t provide it to you directly.

 Also, ask about the owner or property management company’s reputation.
 Are they tough, fair, good, crazy?
 Why did the last occupants vacate?
 This gives you a chance to meet some of your prospective neighbors and feel them out.

-Home inspections are clearly important, even for renters.
-Regardless of brand new construction, never rely on looks alone.
-If the seller wont allow your inspection, insist.
-Confirm your right to purchase as-is with right to inspect, or know when the risk is too high and walk away.
+Rental home inspections are clearly important, even for renters.
+Even if you plan on renting a place that’s newly built, you should never rely on looks alone.
+If the seller won’t allow your rental home inspection, don’t be afraid to insist on one.
+Confirm your right to purchase as-is with the right to inspect, or know when the risk is too high and walk away.